cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 strictness=short
 ```

-## Running tests in docstrings with xdoctest
+## Running examples in docstrings with xdoctest

 A good way to explain how to use your function is to include an example in your
 docstring: